Parameter Efficient Fine-tuning via Explained Variance Adaptation: Natural language generation

 \subsection{Hyperparameter search}

-The reported results on language generation tasks in \cref{table:llms_main} and \cref{table:llms_math} are the best setting based on a grid search over different learning rates.
-We apply adapters to all linear layers including the language modelling head.
-Furthermore we set $\alpha=1$ for all our experiments.
+The results reported on language generation tasks in \cref{table:llms_main} and \cref{table:llms_math} are the best setting based on a grid search over different learning rates.
+We apply adapters to all linear layers including the language modeling head.
+Furthermore, we set $\alpha=1$ for all our experiments.
 We use AdamW with weight decay and a linear learning rate schedule with warm-up.
 We train for 1 epoch and use the final checkpoint for evaluation.
-All hyperparameters are summarized in \cref{tab:nlg_hyperparams}
+All hyperparameters are summarized in \cref{tab:nlg_hyperparams}.
+As mentioned in \ref{sec:llm_ft} we tuned the number of samples for initialization for CorDA after consulting with the CorDA authors.
+Specifically we increased the number of samples from 256 to 2560 after observing weak fine-tuning performance.